Skip to main content

 A hard drive that clicks - the infamous Click of Death - is one of the most serious sounds storage can make.
 Unlike a deleted file or a logically corrupted disk, clicking signals a mechanical failure: the read head is slamming against the actuator stop because the firmware can no longer position it.
 Every second you leave the drive spinning makes things worse.
 This guide explains how to diagnose, save what can be saved, and choose between a measured DIY intervention and a professional cleanroom pass.

 Absolute rule, to apply within 10 seconds: unplug the drive the moment you hear repetitive clicking.
 Do not reconnect it "to see if it works again".
-BackBlaze 2024 statistics are unambiguous: 72 % of re-powered clicking drives lose additional data in under 30 minutes of continuous use.
+Every minute a clicking drive keeps spinning risks losing more data - re-powering it repeatedly is one of the surest ways to turn a recoverable failure into a permanent loss.

 1. What "Click of Death" actually means